Florida · Marriage planning

 Build a Florida-specific Islamic prenup.

-Shariawiz's Florida workflow is customized to Florida's equitable-distribution rules, the local premarital-agreement statute, and the formalities your county clerk will look for at execution. $999 includes the prenup, the Muslim marriage contract, and two state-specific Islamic wills.
+Shariawiz's Florida workflow is customized to Florida's equitable-distribution rules, the local premarital-agreement statute, and the formalities your county clerk will look for at execution. $999 - or $849 with exclusive code ADHAM26 - includes the prenup, the Muslim marriage contract, and two state-specific Islamic wills.

 Frequently asked